 2. The Patrol Division Commander or Supervisor in charge of training shall request a copy of the MVR recording for training use.

-D. Viewing of another employee’s recordings is prohibited unless the articulatable need exists.
+C. Viewing of another employee’s recordings is prohibited unless the articulatable need exists.

+D. All actions taken concerning a recording within the software system are logged, trackable and open for audit using the software's capabilities.
+These actions include: Opening, viewing, watching, redacting, copying, creating a hard copy, and attempts at altering or deleting.
+There shall be an articulable need to perform any of these actions.

-E. Public records requests for recordings will be handled in accordance with Department policy and procedure and state statute.
+E. Public records requests for recordings will be handled in accordance with Department policy and procedure and State Statute.

 F. The Department will exhibit, display, and demonstrate MVR equipment to all interested parties upon request and at a time and place convenient to the